How to Install LibreOffice on Ubuntu Linux

 How to download and install LibreOffice manually on Ubuntu Linux

-You can download and install LibreOffice manually on Ubuntu Linux by getting the latest version straight from the LibreOffice website and then using your terminal to set it up.
+You can install LibreOffice Ubuntu by downloading the newest version straight from the LibreOffice website.
+After downloading, you’ll use your computer’s Terminal to set it up.
+This manual method gives you the latest features directly from the source.

 - Download the latest version from the site.